asyncapi/java-template/README.md

 ## Supported protocols

 * ibmmq
-    * This is implemented using the JMS API with the correct jars, in this case ibmmq was chosen.
-The use of JMS allows allows the template to be extensible to other providers by providing the correct jars at the Maven stage.
+    * This is implemented using the JMS or Jakarta Messaging API with the correct jars, in this case ibmmq was chosen.
+The use of JMS or Jakarta Messaging allows allows the template to be extensible to other providers by providing the correct jars at the Maven stage.
 * kafka
     * This is implemented using the official client library from the Apache Kafka project.